hank-ai/darknet/README.md

 Darknet V3 ("Jazz") released in October 2024 can accurately run the LEGO dataset videos at up to **1000 FPS** when using a NVIDIA RTX 3090 GPU, meaning each video frame is read, resized, and processed by Darknet/YOLO in 1 millisecond or less.

-Please join the Darknet/YOLO Discord server if you need help or you want to discuss Darknet/YOLO:  https://discord.gg/zSq8rtW
+Please join the Darknet/YOLO Discord server if you need help or you want to discuss Darknet/YOLO and related tools:  https://discord.gg/zSq8rtW

 The CPU version of Darknet/YOLO can run on simple devices such as Raspberry Pi, cloud &amp; colab servers, desktops, laptops, and high-end training rigs.
-The GPU version of Darknet/YOLO requires a CUDA-capable GPU from NVIDIA.
+The GPU version of Darknet/YOLO requires either a CUDA-capable GPU from NVIDIA, or a ROCm-capable GPU from AMD.

 Darknet/YOLO is known to work on Linux, Windows, and Mac.
 See the [building instructions](#building) below.